How to Make Real Whipped Cream

 • Confectioners’ sugar or icing sugar will dissolve more quickly than granulated sugar, but both will work.

 • Stabilizers can be added at the same time as the sugar, in fact sugar is also a good stabilizer.
 Stabilizers help prevent the whipped cream from seeping and losing its shape.
-This is particularly useful and important when using cream that does not contain carrageenan and you’d like to decorate cakes.
 Stabilizers can include cream of tartar, dry milk powder, corn starch, vanilla pudding powder, gelatin, cream cheese or mascarpone cheese.
+Note: Most cream sold in regular grocery stores contains carrageenan, a preservative that also stabilizes cream.

 • Infuse cream with your favourite herbs or tea flavours before whipping to create unique taste experience.
 Simply add your essences to the liquid cream, let soak in the fridge overnight then whip the cream as usual.